-So, as a music creator and rightsholder, you have an invaluable contribution to make to the gaming industry.
-But how do you get your music placed in video games in the first place, and what do you need to consider when getting started?
+As a creator and rightsholder, you can make an invaluable contribution to video game developers looking for music.
+Here is how to get your music in video games, and what you need to consider before you even get started.

-There’s a big difference between AAA (or “Triple-A,” a major high-budget studio) and independent game studios, and this affects how music is chosen.
-Independent studios operate with small budgets, small profit margins and can have a dozen employees or less.
-They don’t have the funds to splurge on hit songs and well-known composers, so they’ll typically work with independent music creators, labels, and publishers because they're usually less expensive to work with.
+There’s a big difference between AAA (or “Triple-A,” a major high-budget studio) and independent game studios.
+Independent studios operate with tight budgets, small profit margins, and often have a dozen employees or less.
+They don’t have the funds to splurge on hit songs and well-known composers, so they’ll typically work with independent music creators, labels and publishers because they're usually less expensive.

-There are two forms of music placement in video games.
-There’s bespoke composition and there’s sync.
+There are two forms of music placement in video games: bespoke composition and sync.

 The second method is getting your existing music placed through a typical sync agreement, where a music supervisor might want to use your song for specific scenes.
 It’s worth considering both forms and doing your research to know what’s involved and what makes the most sense for you at this stage of your career.

-So, you’ve identified what game genres your music can be synced to, who’s involved in music placements, what kind of studio to work with, and you know there are two different types of music placement.
-Great, so how do you get started, where do you go, what do you do?
+So, you’ve identified what game genres your music can be synced to, who’s involved in music placements, what kind of studio to work with, and the two different types of music placement.
+Great, so how do you get started — where do you go, and what do you do?
 The following three networking strategies will help you get your music noticed and considered for game placements.

 Attend Video Game Industry Events

 Not sure where to start when it comes to networking?
 Unsure how to shift to virtual networking?
-Download our Networking Packet to help prepare yourself to expand your network.
+Download our Networking Checklist to help prepare yourself and expand your network.

 Approach Sync Agencies and Freelance Music Supervisors

-What’s more, the majority of participants are either just breaking into the games industry themselves or already work at a games studio, so you’ll be making direct links to the games industry.
+What’s more, the majority of participants are either just breaking into the games industry themselves or already working at a games studio, so you’ll be making direct links to the games industry.
 All it takes is your old team member to recommend you or call you up to ask about using your music.
 Another benefit of game jams is the fact that some teams will take their game to market.
-If your team sees potential in what they’ve created, they’ll develop it further, fix any bugs and publish it.
-In which case, you can negotiate a licensing fee for your music and have your first ever music placement in a game.
+If your team sees potential in what they’ve created, they’ll develop it further, fix any bugs, and publish it.
+In this case, you can negotiate a licensing fee for your music and have your first-ever music placement in a game.

-To get started, there are sites like globalgamejam.org, indiegamejams.com, and itch.io that list game jams all year round.
+To get started, there are sites like Global Game Jam, Indie Game Jams, and itch.io that list game jams all year round.
 Some AAA game studios like Ubisoft also host their own annual game jam.
 As always, do your research to stay on top of these opportunities.